Fortress-Wars/FortressWars-Wiki/docs/kits/Vitalist.md

 ## Shooting

 The player can shoot by right-clicking.
-The crossbow must be loaded in order to fire a projectile.
+The crossbow must be loaded to fire a projectile.

 ![Vitalist - Crossbow Shoot](../assets/kits/vitalist/Vitalist%20-%20Crossbow%20Shoot.gif)